AlanLuu/lox-go/doc/crypto.md

     - A base64 string can be specified, which returns an AES-CFB object with its key being the decoded bytes of the string
         - If the length of the decoded bytes is not 16, 24, or 32, a runtime error is thrown
 - `crypto.aescfbhex(hexStr)`, which returns an AES-CFB object with its key being the decoded bytes of the specified hexadecimal string
+- `crypto.agesym([password])`, which returns an age symmetric encryption object that encrypts and decrypts data using the password argument, which is a string.
+If the password argument is omitted, a password must be specified in the encryption/decryption methods of the returned age symmetric encryption object
+    - If the password argument is specified and is an empty string, a runtime error is thrown
 - `crypto.bcrypt(password, [cost])`, which returns a string of the bcrypt hash of the specified password as a string with the specified cost as an integer.
 If the cost is omitted, the resulting bcrypt hash will have a cost of 10
     - If the cost is less than 4, the cost is set to 10
     - If the cost is greater than 31, a runtime error is thrown